rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/windows-clusters/_index.md

 ---
-title: Using Windows Container
+title: Configuring Custom Clusters for Windows
 weight: 2600
 ---
-Using Rancher, you can provision Windows Server hosts as nodes in a custom Kubernetes cluster.
+When provisioning a [custom cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/custom-clusters/) using Rancher, you have the option of configuring it to support Windows Server hosts as Kubernetes workers.
+Using this feature, you can provision a custom Kubernetes cluster with a mix of Linux and Windows nodes.

 >**Notes:**
 >
->- Windows nodes are experimental and not yet officially supported.
-Therefore, we do not recommend using Windows and in a production environment.
+>- Windows nodes are experimental and not yet officially supported in Rancher.
+Therefore, we do not recommend using Windows nodes in a production environment.
 >- For a summary of Kubernetes features supported in Windows, see [Using Windows Server Containers in Kubernetes](https://kubernetes.io/docs/getting-started-guides/windows/#supported-features).

-## Before You Start

-- Your host must be running [Windows Server version 1803](https://docs.microsoft.com/en-us/windows-server/get-started/whats-new-in-windows-server-1803).
-- Your host must be able to run [microsoft/nanoserver:1803 ](https://hub.docker.com/r/microsoft/nanoserver/tags/) as a Windows Server container (_not_ a [Hyper-V container](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container)).
-- [Docker v17.06](https://docs.docker.com/install/windows/docker-ee/) or later must be installed.
-- Flannel is the only network plug-in supported for Windows [host-gw](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#host-gw), which means you need to make some manual network configuration if you host your Windows node using a cloud service.

-## Objectives for Creating Cluster with Windows support
+## Objectives for Creating Cluster with Windows Support

+When setting up a custom cluster with support for Windows nodes and containers, complete the series of tasks below.

 <!-- TOC -->